jivahire-com/cpp-thread-safe-cache/docs/svp/UsingSVP.md

     1. Generate the build artifacts: `> build`

-1. Run the SVP helper powershell function, with the scp_sdm_cded_ap configuration: `> runsvp -SimConfig scp_sdm_cded_ap`.
+1. Run the SVP helper powershell function, with the scp_mcp_chie_bins configuration: `> runsvp -SimConfig scp_mcp_chie_bins 1`.

         Example Output:
         ```pwsh
-        PS E:\EchoFalls> runsvp -SimConfig scp_sdm_cded_ap
+            PS D:\repos\kng_mscp> runsvp scp_mcp_chie_bins 1

-        Stopping the current simulation background job (if there is one).
+            Stopping the current simulation (if there is one).

-                No Simulator background job to stop.
+                    Stopping Simualator background job: ID == 1

             Invoking SVP - Using Config:
-                -svp_sim_dir     : E:/EchoFalls/.externs/azpkg/microsoft.internal.virtualized.kingsgate.svp.7.1.1-commit246
+                    -svp_sim_dir     : D:/repos/kng_mscp/.externs/azpkg/microsoft.internal.virtualized.kingsgate.svp.7.1.1-commit258
-                -svp_runtime_dir : E:/EchoFalls/.externs/azpkg/microsoft.internal.windows.virtualizerruntime.2023.3.2
+                    -svp_runtime_dir : D:/repos/kng_mscp/.externs/azpkg/microsoft.internal.windows.virtualizerruntime.2023.3.2

             Using Parameters:
-                -SimConfig    : scp_sdm_cded_ap
+                    -SimConfig    : scp_mcp_chie_bins
-                -WorkspaceDir : E:\EchoFalls\.svp_simulator\workspace
+                    -WorkspaceDir : D:\repos\kng_mscp\.svp_simulator\workspace
-                -UseGUI       : False
+                    -UseGUI       : True

-        Starting simlulation [scp_sdm_cded_ap] as a background job.
-Job information displayed on creation.

-        Simulation Connectivity:
-                SCP UART telnet : localhost:4257
-                CDED-SDM GDB    : localhost:12345
-                SDM GDB         : localhost:12346
-                AP GDB          : localhost:12347
-                SCP GDB         : localhost:12348
+            Using chie fw bins where applicable.
+SVP test bins are used for anything that is missing.

+            Starting simlulation [scp_mcp_chie_bins] in GUI Mode.

             Please wait for the 'sim.exe' to launch via the below job:
                     Job Details:
-                        Id    : 45
+                            Id    : 3
-                        Name  : Job45
+                            Name  : Job3
                             State : Running

                     Simulatin Started.
-Time to Start: 60 seconds
+Time to Start: 120 seconds
-                The Simulation can be attached to with the GUI: vs.exe -d E:\EchoFalls\.svp_simulator\workspace
+                    The Simulation can be attached to with the GUI: vs.exe -d D:\repos\kng_mscp\.svp_simulator\workspace

+            Expected Simulation Connectivity:
+                    MCP UART telnet : localhost:4256
+                    SCP UART telnet : localhost:4257
+                    MCP DIE 0 GDB   : localhost:12349
+                    SCP DIE 0 GDB   : localhost:12350
+                    Ensure configuration matches symbols used!

-        Run the follow to stop the simulation background job: stopsvp
+            Run the following to stop the simulation background job: stopsvp
         ```
     > **_NOTE:_**
     > 1. This example runs in the headless, no GUI, mode.
-    > 2. On your first run you may be prompted to allow access to the executables and runtimes used.
+    > 2. On your first run you may be prompted to allow access to the executables and runtime(s) used.

 1. You can now use your program of choice to connect to the telnet session to see the UART.
 You can also use GDB to connect to the core.